 When injuries occur, there is an increasing trend of insurance companies not paying claims due to team or player carelessness.

 It can be seen as a penalty for teams and players who do not take adequate safety measures to prevent injuries and those who cause injuries on purpose.

 Abby Hornacek’s birthdate is April 25, 1994.
 Salt Lake City is her birthplace.
 She’s American.
 TV host and reporter.
 Her father is NBA superstar Jeff Hornacek.

 Abby played and coached the game for many years.
-Ryan and Stacy are the parents of Abby.
+Ryan and Stacy are Abby’s parents.
 Their older brother Tyler was born in 1991.

 Her siblings are out of the spotlight.
 Her father wants her to be an author.
 He sparked the passion in her.
 He is the reason she is a volleyball star at a young age.